dickyw71/url-shortener-microservice/README.md

 * User Story: When I visit that shortened URL, it will redirect me to my original link.

-- Pass URL as a parameter to Express Router
+- Pass URL as a parameter to Express Router - DONE

-- Validate original URL parameter
+- Validate original URL parameter - DONE
+- Check is the URL is aready in the DB?
+- If found return info from DB in JSON
+- else
-- create random key value for original URL
+    - create random key value for original URL - DONE
     - insert key and URL value into MongoDb
     - return JSON with original URL and shortened URL

     {
     "original_url":"http://foo.com:80", "short_url":"https://little-url.herokuapp.com/8170"